king821221/tf-mmoe-mgda/README.md

 MMOE(Multi-gate Mixture-of-Experts) implementation follows that from https://github.com/drawbridge/keras-mmoe

-MGDA(multiple gradient descent algorithm) implementation follows that from https://github.com/intel-isl/MultiObjectiveOptimization
+MGDA(multiple gradient descent algorithm) tensorflow implementation follows that from https://github.com/intel-isl/MultiObjectiveOptimization, which provide pytorch and numpy implementation

 The task shared variables are composed of the MMOE expert kernels, bias and gate kernels and bias